gethinode/docs/content/en/_index.md

       align: center
       width: 8
     orientation: stacked
-    icon-style: fa-2xl
+    icon_style: fa-2xl
     elements:
       - title: Hugo
         icon: fab markdown
         content: >-
           [Hugo](https://gohugo.io) is a static website generator written in the Go language.
 It is optimized for speed, ease of use, and configurability.
       - title: Bootstrap
         icon: fab bootstrap
         content: >-